tomdale/rfcs/text/0000-tracked-properties.md

 this.age++;
 ```

-Compare this to other component APIs which become more verbose than necessary
+This compares favorably with APIs from other libraries, which becomes more
-when JavaScript syntax isn't available:
+verbose than necessary when JavaScript syntax isn't available:

 ```js
 this.setState({